MrStarbird/LotW-Randomizer/README.md

 It is also possible that other NES roms have the same first 32 bytes as LotW.
 If this happens, please let me know.

 Version History:

+4/9/17 - version 0.41b

+-Minor update to clean up code and form.
+Form is no longer resizable.

+-Added a 2nd option for Half Bread, allowing for either double equipment OR extra money, keys, and scrolls.

+-Gave myself credit on the form. (finally)

 4/8/17 - version 0.4b